hpcleuven/VscDocumentation/source/antwerp/uantwerp_SX_Aurara_TSUBASA.rst

 NEC has been building vector computers since the mid 1980s.
 The first models were announced in 1983 and became available in 1985.
-Between June 2002 and June 2004, the Earth Simulater, a vector computer build by NEC, was the fastest machine on the Top-500 list.
+Between June 2002 and June 2004, the Earth Simulator, a vector computer build by NEC, was the fastest machine on the Top-500 list.
 Though vector computers have stayed around, clusters based on standard scalar microprocessors pushed them into very specific niche markets.
 However, as GPU computing has